nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Test case recommendation

 Concatenate two files and ask to recommend missing test cases.
 It is not precise, has high false positive and high false negative rate.
 Often can not detect that tests cases are present at all.
 However, it can give a fresh perspective on your code.
 Best results are produced when asking succinct short replies.
-The model works only with input up to 4K characters, so you have to slice input.
 Example outputs bellow.

 ```